Woman - Mix

 Wheatgrass Botanical name: Triticum aestivum

 Wheat kernels are typical brown grass seeds.
-When grown as a microgreen and juiced, it is claimed to be a shot glass of health, stimulating circulation, improving digestion, relieving arthritis and reducing fatigue to name but a few if it's benefits.
+When grown as a microgreen and juiced, it is claimed to be a shot glass of health.
 Grown as a micro green to harvest for juicing for which a special juicer will be required.

 Nutritional Value: A good source of Protein and Potassium, an a very good source of Dietary Fibre, Vitamin, A, Vitamin C, Vitamin E (Alpha Tocopherol), Vitamin K, Thiamin, Riboflavin, Niacin, Vitamin B6, Pantothenic Acid, Iron, Zinc, Copper, Manganese and Selenium.